meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 storage.buckets.get
 ```

-We suggest to create a custom role containing this conditions.
-The replicator then assignes read access for the projects service accounts which have the form of `<PROJECT_ID>@cloudservices.gserviceaccount.com`.
+We suggest to create a custom role containing these permissions.

+As part of replication, meshStack will grant this permission to the "Google APIs Service Agent" service account.
+Reviewing the IAM permission of the bucket, operators will thus notice additional assignments of the `roles/storage.objectViewer` role to service accounts of the form `<PROJECT_ID>@cloudservices.gserviceaccount.com`.

 The name of the template deployment is `template-<CUSTOMER_IDENTIFER>-<PROJECT_IDENTIFIER>` cut to a maximum length of 63 chars.